The Clancy Brothers: Group's formation and Tradition Records

 Little thought was given to continuing as a singing group.
 They all were busy establishing theatrical careers for themselves, in addition to their work at Tradition Records.
 But the album was a local success and requests were often demanded for the brothers and Tommy Makem to sing some of their songs at parties and informal pub settings.
 Slowly, the singing gigs began to outweigh the acting gigs and by 1959, serious thought was given to a new album.
-Liam had developed some guitar skills, Tommy's hand had healed enough he was again able to play tin whistle and Uilleann pipes, and the times spent singing together had improved their style.
+Liam had developed some guitar skills, Tommy's hand had healed enough that he was again able to play tin whistle and Uilleann pipes, and the times spent singing together had improved their style.
 No longer were they the rough, mostly unaccompanied group of actors singing for an album to jumpstart a record label; they were becoming a professional singing group.

 The release of their second album, this one of Irish drinking songs called Come Fill Your Glass with Us, solidified their new careers as singers.
 The album was a success, and they made many appearances on the pub circuit in New York, Chicago, and Boston.
 It was at their first official gig after Come Fill Your Glass With Us that the group finally found a name for themselves.
 The nightclub owner asked for a name to put on the marquee, but they had not decided on one yet.
 Unable to agree on a name (which included suggestions like The Beggermen, The Tinkers and even The Chieftains) the owner decided for them, simply billing them as "The Clancy Brothers and Tommy Makem".
 The name stuck.
 They decided to try singing full-time for six months.
 If their singing was successful, they would continue with it; if not, then they would return to acting.
-The Clancy brothers and Tommy Makem proved successful as a singing group and in early 1961, they attracted the attention of scouts from The Ed Sullivan Show.
+The Clancy Brothers and Tommy Makem proved successful as a singing group and in early 1961, they attracted the attention of scouts from The Ed Sullivan Show.